 - Live life in accordance with your values and no longer allow fear or other emotions to prevent you from reaching your goals

-Proactive Psychotherapy is a therapy practice located in the River North neighborhood of Chicago.
-Our mission is to help adults and adolescents struggling with depression, anxiety, eating disorders, addiction, trauma, relationship concerns, times of transition or feeling stuck.
+Proactive Psychotherapy is a therapy practice located in "The Loop" - the heart of Downtown Chicago.
+Our mission is to help adults and adolescents struggling with Depression, OCD, perfectionism, Anxiety, Eating Disorders, Addiction, Trauma, relationship concerns, times of transition or feeling stuck.
 Our specialty is helping people build more meaningful, authentic, and purpose-driven lives.

 Meet our Clinicians

 Tory spent many years studying the role of experience across the human lifespan.
 After completing her Bachelor of Arts degree in Developmental Psychology at Duke University, she completed a post-graduate program at Georgetown University on the Science of Effective Human Development.
 For graduate school, at The University of Chicago, Tory pursued a dual administrative and clinical advanced degree, which furthered her desire to facilitate change on both macro and micro levels.

 Tory spent three years of postgraduate work training extensively in Dialectical Behavioral Therapy and Acceptance and Commitment Therapy.
 This included two years of training under a University of Chicago Professor in his comprehensive DBT/ACT outpatient program, and one on one supervision with Dr. John Forsyth, renowned author and ACT trainer.
 In addition to her work as an individual, family, and group therapist across the whole continuum of care, she has taken on leadership roles in outpatient, partial hospital, and residential treatment settings.